 As the timing of payments for claims and benefits cannot be predicted with certainty, we maintain portfolios of long term invested assets with varying maturities, along with short-term investments that provide additional liquidity for payment of claims.
-At December 31, 2013 and 2012, we held cash and short-term investments of \$1,825.6 million and \$1,397.4 million, respectively.
+At December 31, 2014 and 2013, we held cash and short-term investments of \$2,143.4 million and \$1,825.6 million, respectively.
 All of our short-term investments are readily marketable and can be converted to cash.
-In addition to these cash and short-term investments, at December 31, 2013, we had \$1,067.8 million of available for sale fixed maturity securities maturing within one year or less, \$5,740.7 million maturing within one to five years and \$3,101.1 million maturing after five years.
-Our \$1,606.2 million of equity securities are comprised primarily of publicly traded securities that can be easily liquidated.
+In addition to these cash and short-term investments, at December 31, 2014, we had \$1,189.4 million of available for sale fixed maturity securities maturing within one year or less, \$5,726.3 million maturing within one to five years and \$3,416.6 million maturing after five years.
+Our \$1,588.0 million of equity securities are comprised primarily of publicly traded securities that can be easily liquidated.
 We believe that these fixed maturity and equity securities, in conjunction with the short-term investments and positive cash flow from operations, provide ample sources of liquidity for the expected payment of losses in the near future.
-We do not anticipate selling securities might result in realized capital gains or losses.
-At December 31, 2013 we had \$241.5 million of net pre-tax unrealized appreciation, comprised of \$414.7 million of pre-tax unrealized appreciation and \$173.2 million of pre-tax unrealized depreciation.
+We do not anticipate selling securities or using available credit facilities to pay losses and LAE but have the ability to do so.
+Sales of securities might result in realized capital gains or losses.
+At December 31, 2014 we had \$261.8 million of net pre-tax unrealized appreciation, comprised of \$430.8 million of pre-tax unrealized appreciation and \$169.0 million of pre-tax unrealized depreciation.